 Artificial intelligence (AI) can play a defining role in enabling this systemic shift.
 AI is the fundamental driver of the Fourth Industrial Revolution, which uses models and systems that mimic human intelligence functions such as reasoning and learning.
 The power of AI is that it allows us to learn faster from feedback, address any complex problem effectively, and derive actionable insights from data.
 A growing number of experiments are being conducted to apply AI can accelerate the transition to a circular economy.
 The three governing principles of circular economy are to keep out design waste and pollution; produce and retain products and materials at their highest value, and regenerate natural systems.

-AI provides the capability for circular economy innovation to take place across many industries in three ways:
+AI provides the capability for AI-Powered Circular Economy innovation to take place across many industries in three ways:

 Product design, prototype, and testing

 When you design for circularity, you have to design the products and select components and materials that can be conducive for disassembly, upgrade, and recycling.
 Added to this complexity of the design considerations, we have a broad choice of materials, manufacturing techniques, and design options.
 AI and ML-assisted design can accelerate this complex process through rapid prototyping, testing, and feedback to improve the overall product offering, lead times, and product development cost.

 In the last decade, we have witnessed and participated in several circular economy models such as asset sharing or product as a service.
 As we have become comfortable with sharing cars and bikes, we may develop higher comfort factors; several other industries are ripe for disruption by introducing circular business models.
 The development of circular business models that can offer a compelling alternative to the existing linear models demands the cohesive working of all functions such as design, development, production, sales, marketing, pricing, customer support, and reverse logistics unified by circular economy principles.